compsocialscience/summer-institute/2021/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_instructor.md

 ### Instructor preparation

-Well in advance of the activity (we recommend at least two full days), participants will need to apply for data access.
-We recommend that you apply for data access even sooner so that you can help participants.
+Well in advance of the activity (we recommend at least two full business days), participants will need to apply for data access.
+We recommend that you apply for data access yourself even sooner so that you can help participants.
+Please note that the Fragile Families team will be out of the office on May 31, June 18, and July 5, 2021 for holidays, so data access cannot be approved on these days.

 Familiarize yourself with the data files that you receive.
 They include components to support participants who may be falling behind, including a pre-prepared data file.